schwamic/risiko/README.md

   <img src="./docs/risk_logo.png" alt="risk logo" height="165">
 </p>

-# RISK – Missions Management
+# Risk – Missions Dealer

 The aim of this small application is that you can distribute mission cards among all players over the web.